oracle-livelabs/database/kubernetes-for-oracledbas/deploy-oraoperator/deploy-oraoperator.md

 ![Operator/DBA Relationship](images/dba_oper_dev.png "Operator/DBA Relationship")

-In short, human operators become extensions of the SMEs, and in this case, the OraOperator becomes an extension of the Oracle DBA.
+In short, human operators become extensions of the SMEs, and in this case, the Oracle Operator for Kubernetes becomes an extension of the Oracle DBA.

 *Estimated Lab Time:* 5 minutes